 If you’ve read and can relate to some or most of these ideas and that doesn’t bother you you’re definitely a travel addict!
 And to that I say Great job, welcome to the club and happy travels!
 Keep Living the life you love!

 So?
 Are you a travel addict?
 Even if you’re not perhaps you probably know one!
 If you want to live this life you need to sit down and detail your bucket list.
-Decide where you want to visit and what you want to see before you start following fare prices.
-Book yourself a trip and go experience the world.
+Decide where you want to visit and what you want to see before you start following airfare prices.
+Book yourself a trip pack your backpack and go experience the world.
 Live the adventure and join me to explore, create & educate.